 Recommissioning is another type of commissioning that occurs when a building that has already been commissioned undergoes another commissioning process.
 The decision to recommission may be triggered by a change in building use or ownership, the onset of operational problems, or some other need.
 Ideally, a plan for recommissioning is established as part of a new building's original commissioning process or an existing building's retrocommissioning process.

 Either application we use a variety of equipment and measures to complete each project.
 Depending on the scope of work projects will vary in amount of time to complete.
-Example: If we are hired to commission only one large piece of mechanical equipment, this process may only take one week.
+Example: If we are hired to commission only one large piece of mechanical equipment, this process is less time.
 We need to gather data off the equipment.
 Such as amps, watts, voltage, run time, temperatures.
 This data will tell us how close to specs this device is operating when it was new.

-To recommission a large building, depending on the size of the building could take up to 30 days.
+To recommission a large building, depending on the size of the building could weeks.
 Smaller buildings generally take one week.
 However once we receive engineering drawing and all spec sheets of every piece of equipment in this building, this will provide us with a base line.
 Once all of our data and testing has been completed we can compare operational data.
 At this point we can provide ideas or suggestions on what needs to be replaced or added to increase efficiency.